MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Take a minute to review GitHub Copilot's analysis.

     GitHub Copilot should provide a detailed analysis that identifies two hard-coded secrets in the PaymentService class: a Stripe API key and a Square access token.
-It should explain the types of secrets, their providers, and the associated security risks.
+It should explain the types of secrets, their providers, the locations in the code, and the associated security risks.

+    The analysis should be similar to the following:

     ```md
     The `PaymentService` class exposes two hard-coded secrets: